.Ballesteros~[organizational decision making_uncertainty_risk]+[economic consequences_business strategy]

 In this spirit, I co-direct GLOB~S, a platform led by business managers, policymakers, and academics toward science-based evidence on the sources and effects of the risk and uncertainty associated with the internationalization of business.

 - Uncertainty shocks and innovation.
 Exposure to low-probability, high-consequence exogenous shocks reduces risk aversion and exposed firms engage frequently in comparatively risky projects.

 - National disasters and market entry.
 Major disruptive events, such as terrorist attacks and natural disasters, generate temporal changes in institutional and stakeholder dynamics that mitigate liability of foreignness and facilitate market entry by foreign firms.

 - Humanitarian aid from local for-profit organizations help countries affected by disasters recover faster and greater than aid from foreign governments, multilateral agencies, and individual charity. http://amj.aom.org/content/60/5/1682.abstract

 - Over 51% of firms supplying public goods in the aftermath of disasters obtain losses than are not explained by market operation.
 Ballester et al., 2018 Halos or Horns 2 22

 - Company giving via non-profit organizations (such as the Red Cross) is socially inefficient versus having for-profit organizations (firms) implementing their aid directly when firms have a local presence in the disaster-stricken country.
-(As of 04/12, this study is under review, please ask for a draft).
+(As of 07/15, this study has been conditionally accepted, please ask for a draft).